-Data are key ingredients of science, but interesting data are often scattered across many different locations, with heterogenous access methods, and are packaged in a multitude of structures and formats.
+Data are key ingredients of science, but interesting data are often scattered across many different locations, with heterogeneous access methods, and are packaged in a multitude of structures and formats.
 This makes it hard to discover, obtain, and re-use existing data.

-Datalad is a software engineering project that aims to deliver a data management tool that aids data discovery, to simplify and homogenize access to data across many providers, and to re-share data with a community.
-One could think of Datalad as "Git for collections of datasets".
+DataLad is a software engineering project that aims to deliver a data management tool that aids data discovery, to simplify and homogenize access to data across many providers, and to re-share data with a community.
+One could think of DataLad as "Git for collections of datasets".

 As such, this software is ideally suited for projects like our studyforrest effort.
 It applies the successful model of collaborative, decentralized open source software development to the domain of managing and sharing (scientific) data.

 DataLad facilitates and homogenizes data exchange between peers, and tracking of resources from data portals.
 It is data format agnostic and exposes meta data to ease data discovery.
 Access to sensitive data is supported via configurable authentication schemes.

 This project is executed in collaboration with Yaroslav Halchenko (Dartmouth College), and is co-funded by the US National Science Foundation (NSF; 1429999) and the German Federal Ministry of Education and Research (BMBF; 01GQ1411) as part of a US-German collaboration in computational neuroscience (CRCNS).